manolino/vilfredo-setup/INSTALL.rst

 It includes:

-- partitioning guide (for LVM setups and virtual machines where partitioning has not been performed before)
+- partitioning guide (for LVM -logical volume manager- setups and virtual machines where partitioning has not been performed before)
 - a PHPMyAdmin installation to easily manage the MySQL database through a web-based interface
 - settings DNS adding the SPF and DKIM records